paulsputer/svelte-gym/README.md

 # svelte-gym

-A gym to fully exercise your Svelte components.
+Rapidly create and exercise your Svelte components.

 ![image](https://github.com/paulsputer/svelte-gym/assets/4686906/b06068e8-bdbd-4efa-9155-6ef15f5023c5)

 ## Why Svelte Gym?

 Developing and testing components should be easy!

-### Development

-Svelte Gym provides a sandbox environment to exercise your components and ensure they are responding correctly.
+Svelte Gym provides a playground environment to exercise your components and ensure they are responding correctly.
 + How does the component respond when the parent element gets larger/smaller both vertically / horizontally?
 + Is font size on the parent element respected?
 + Does text overflow in the expected way?
++ Is bad data handled gracefully or leak to the UI i.e null, NaN, Inf, undefined

 ### Testing